rszhd/notaminda-rest-api/README.md

 Users can either create mind maps manually or leverage AI to automatically break down topics and generate comprehensive mind maps.

-***Interested in this project?
-Contact me for customization or white labeling.*

 ![Notaminda](https://notaminda.reqres.dev/hero.png)